 The Great Smoky Mountain Railroad is an amazing way to experience the fall foliage in the Smokies.

-You can ride either the steam train excursions or the electric train and it will take you through the mountains, tunnels, bridges, and show you beautiful fall views.
+You can ride either the steam train excursions or the electric train.

-This is also a favorite with families and kids.
+The ride is a favorite with families and kids.

 Did you enjoy our post on fall activities in the Great Smoky Mountains?